Genital Warts and HPV

 Genital warts - the facts

-A staggering 29% of young women have an HPV (human papillomavirus) infection.
+It is estimated that 75% of people will have at least 1 HPV infection in their lifetime.
 Of the more than 100 types of HPV that have been discovered, two types, HPV 6 and 11, are known to cause about 90% of genital warts, a sexually transmitted infection (STI).
-Genital warts, also called anogenital warts or venereal warts, are extremely common, affecting approximately 1 in 10 Canadians at some point in their lives.
+Genital warts, also called anogenital warts or venereal warts, are extremely common.

 Genital warts are sometimes difficult to see with the naked eye, so people with genital warts are often unaware that they have them and that the infection can spread without their knowledge.
 Although HPV infection is an STI, you don't need to have sex (oral, vaginal, or anal) to spread the infection - just an intimate encounter resulting in direct skin-to-skin contact with someone who already has the virus.
 The virus usually spreads through a break in the skin.
 You can't catch HPV from a doorknob or toilet seat.

 Genital warts are raised or flat, soft, flesh-coloured growths - often in clusters that are "cauliflower-like" - that occur on the skin surface of the anus and genital areas.
 In females, the most common sites are the cervix, vagina, vulva (the outside of the female genital area), and anus.
 In males, genital warts occur most frequently on the anus and penis.
 Genital warts are usually painless, but for some people they may cause a burning sensation, itching, and some bleeding.
 About two-thirds of people who have sexual contact with a partner who has genital warts will develop warts themselves, usually within 3 months of contact.

 Look at a collection of pictures to see if you can tell what genital warts look like.

 How to prevent genital warts